-The NAACP, the AFT, and the UCWF bring this action on behalf of their members throughout the country who are currently enrolled in, and who applied to enroll in, the DACA program.
+The NAACP, the AFT, and the UCWF brought this action on behalf of their members throughout the country who are currently enrolled in, and who applied to enroll in, the DACA program.

 The lawsuit alleges that the defendants unlawfully reneged on their promise to protect young, undocumented immigrants of color living in the United States.
 The Amended Complaint alleges that the Trump Administration violated the Due Process Clause of the Fifth Amendment, the Administrative Procedure Act and the Regulatory Flexibility Act.

-On March 14, 2018, Cohen Milstein argued three issues before the Court: 1) against the motion to dismiss the case, as the government has requested, 2) seeking summary judgment for the entire case, as requested by the plaintiffs, or, alternatively3) for a preliminary injunction to block the rescission of DACA and/or the government’s use of information provided by DACA registrants until the case was heard on the merits.
+On March 14, 2018, Cohen Milstein argued three issues before the Honorable John Bates, U.S. District Judge for the District of Columbia: 1) against the motion to dismiss the case, as the Government has requested, 2) seeking summary judgment for the entire case, as requested by the plaintiffs, or, alternatively3) for a preliminary injunction to block the rescission of DACA and/or the Government’s use of information provided by DACA registrants until the case was heard on the merits.

-There are three similar cases making their way through the courts, although none of the plaintiffs in the other cases have sought summary judgment.
-Judge Alsup, in the Northern District of California, entered a preliminary injunction allowing current DACA registrants to renew their status, but does not allow for advance parole or new registrants, until the case proceeds to judgment.
-The appeal of the issuance of the preliminary injunction was heard recently by the Ninth Circuit.
-A similar injunction has been entered in the Eastern District of New York by Judge Garafis, and an appeal of that injunction is slated to occur before the Second Circuit in the near future.
-Judge Titus, a district court judge in Maryland, has issued a narrower injunction which prohibits the government from using the information collected by DACA registrants for enforcement purposes.
-Both Plaintiffs and Defendants are appealing Judge Titus’ decision to the Fourth Circuit.
+There were two similar cases among those heard by the Supreme Court, which had individually made their way through the courts.
+Notably, only the case led by Cohen Milstein and co-counsel had sought and achieved partial summary judgment.
+Judge Alsup, in the Northern District of California, had entered a preliminary injunction allowing current DACA registrants to renew their status, but this injunction did not allow for advance parole or new registrants, until the case proceeded to judgment.
+A similar injunction was entered in the Eastern District of New York by Judge Garafis, and an appeal of that injunction was slated to occur before the Second Circuit.